DavidA123777/DavidA123777/README.md

 I have experience in a wide range of technologies, including:

-- React, Redux, HTML5, CSS3, Bootstrap, JavaScript, C++, Python
+- React, Redux, HTML5, CSS3, Bootstrap, JavaScript, C++, Python, SQL

 ## Connect with me